franckess/genai-doc-search/README.md

 - [API Gateway access logging](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-logging.html#set-up-access-logging-using-console) and [usage plans](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-usage-plans.html) are not activiated in this code sample.
 Similarly, [S3 access logging](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket-loggingconfig.html) is currently not enabled.

 - In order to simplify the setup of the demo, this solution uses AWS managed policies associated to IAM roles that contain wildcards on resources.
 Please consider to further scope down the policies as you see fit according to your needs.
-Please note that there is a resource wildcard on the AWS managed `AWSLambdaSQSQueueExecutionRole`.
-This is a known behaviour, see [this GitHub issue](https://github.com/aws/serverless-application-model/issues/2118) for details.

 - If your security controls require inspecting network traffic, consider [adjusting the AWS SAM template](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-resource-function.html) to attach the Lambda functions to a VPC via its [`VpcConfig`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-function-vpcconfig.html).